 - neurofibromatosis type 1

-Appearances are non-specific, typically demonstrating an intrathoracic or intra-abdominal soft-tissue mass.
-Pressure on adjacent bones may cause remodelling of ribs, vertebral bodies or pedicle thinning.
+Appearances are non-specific, typically demonstrating an intrathoracic soft-tissue mass or an intra-abdominal mass displacing adjacent organs.
+Pressure on adjacent bones may cause remodeling of ribs, vertebral bodies or pedicle thinning.
 Up to 30% may have evidence of calcification on the plain film.

 Skeletal metastases are usually ill-defined and lucent, with periosteal reaction or metaphyseal lucency.
 Sclerotic metastases are uncommon 2.